How to Get Rid of Powdery MildewLearn ways to treat and prevent powdery mildew

 Pruning apple leaves damaged by powdery mildew.
 Photo by: agrofruti / Shutterstock.com

 - Baking soda solution: Mix 1 tablespoon baking soda and ½ teaspoon liquid soap such as Castile soap (not detergent) in 1 gallon of water.
-Spray liberally, getting tops and bottoms of leaves and any affected areas.
+Spray liberally, getting top and bottom leaf surfaces and any affected areas.
 This method may work better as a preventative measure, although it does have some effect on existing powdery mildew as well.

 - Potassium bicarbonate: Mix 1 tablespoon potassium bicarbonate and ½ teaspoon liquid soap (not detergent) in 1 gallon of water.
 Spray liberally to all affected areas.
 This mixture may work better than baking soda as a treatment for existing infections.